KateDK/Giphy2.0/README.md

 # GIPHY search

-This app makes use of the [GIPHY Core SDK ](https://github.com/Giphy/giphy-js-sdk-core) that is a wrapper around the[GIPHI API](https://developers.giphy.com/docs/#technical-documentation)
+This app makes use of the [GIPHY Core SDK ](https://github.com/Giphy/giphy-js-sdk-core) that is a wrapper around the [GIPHI API](https://developers.giphy.com/docs/#technical-documentation)

 #### App was built with:
 Node, Express, React, Redux, React-Redux